oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

   ![Download Sample Reporting](images/download-app.png " ")

-5. Navigate back to your applciation and click the Arrow button next to **APP Builder** in the top navigation menu and select **Import**.
+5. Navigate back to your application and click the Arrow button next to **APP Builder** in the top navigation menu and select **Import**.

   ![Navigate to Import](images/import-app1.png " ")